yakiimo-bsp/kintone-status-change-comment/README.md

 ## How to Use

-The plugin works automatically after setup.
+The JavaScript code works automatically after setup.
 It currently handles these status changes:

 - When status changes to "Accepted" → Adds comment "The status has changed to 'Accepted'"
 - When status changes to "Closed" → Adds comment "The status has changed to 'Closed'"